AWhetter/pathseq/doc/source/format.rst

 -----

 A range MUST be present in the name of a path sequence.
-A range consists of the ranges string, and the padding.
+A range consists of the ranges specifier, and the padding.

 .. code-block:: text